 No, all passwords are managed through Microsoft and no data sits on our servers.

-Go to the login page here, click on the blue Microsoft button and follow the instructions.
-If you do not have an existing Microsoft account, you will be asked to enter a password when logging in, click 'Forgot password' to have a security code emailed to you which will then allow you to set a new password.
+Go to the login page here, click on the blue 'Sign in with Microsoft' button and follow the instructions.
+If you do not have an existing Microsoft email, you will be emailed an account verification code to use to log in securely.